No Code Attached Yet bug

 Actual result

-The loading is VERY SLOW, taking dozens of seconds, if not minutes, depending on the amount of articles.
-Because Joomla is loading data from ALL those 432 articles as if they were all displayed at the same time in that one page with no pagination, despite the fact you're actually displaying 0!
+The loading is VERY SLOW, taking dozens of seconds, if not minutes, depending on the amount of articles and content within those articles.
+Why?
+Because Joomla is loading in the background the data from ALL those 432 articles as if they were all displayed at the same time in that one page with no pagination, despite the fact you're actually displaying 0!

 Additional comments